algolia/talksearch-scraper/README.md

 # talksearch-scraper

 This scraper is an API that index captions of YouTube videos.
-It works either with a channel name, a playlist id or a video id.
+It works either with a channel, a playlist or a video URL.

+The index that list all indexed video is `ALL_VIDEOS`.

-The Algolia indices are:
+The generated indices are:
-* `ALL_VIDEOS`: all indexed videos
 * `<channelName>`: one indexed channel
 * `<channelName>-playlist-<playlistId>`: one indexed playlist
 * `<channelName>-video-<videoId>`: one indexed video

-Every routes return the same JSON format.
-For example if we target `/index-channel/GConfs` (`GConfs` being a YouTube channel of EPITA talks), it will return:
+The `/index` route returns the following JSON:
 ```
 {
+  success: Boolean,
+  message: String,      // Message in case of error
-  indexName: "GConfs",
+  indexName: String,
-  totalVideos: 20,
+  totalVideos: Number,
-  failures: [
-    "WQuqm71J-fo",
-    "3QKNIOxBrpQ",
-    "Q80zPtWhDLs",
-    "c4kBo6DAg3M",
-    "jNuJXjD9veQ"
-  ],
+  failures: Array,      // Array of videos' IDs that failed (no english subtitles)
-  indexedVideos: 15
+  indexedVideos: Number
 }
 ```